Nebular Line Emission During the Epoch of Reionization: The Impact of Photoionisation Modelling Assumptions

 \subsection{The Production of Ionising Photons}

-The LyC production rate of a SSP depends on both its age and metallicity.
-This is demonstrated in Fig. \ref{fig:LyC}, where we show the LyC production rate $\dot{n}_{\rm LyC}$ as a function of age for a range of different metallicities assuming the {\sc bpass} model and a modified Salpeter IMF extending to $300\,{\rm M_{\odot}}$.
+Young, massive, hot stars produce LyC photons.
+The photons can be reprocessed by surrounding gas (and dust) into nebular continuum and line emission.
+Consequently the production rate of these photons by a stellar population is sensitive to the joint distribution of stellar ages and metallicities.
+This is demonstrated in Fig. \ref{fig:LyC}, where we the LyC production rate $\dot{n}_{\rm LyC}$ as a function of age for a range of different metallicities assuming our default choices of SPS model and IMF is shown.
 The production rate drops rapidly after the first few million years at higher ages and metallicities, declining by $\sim 10-100$ as the population ages from $1\,\to 10\,{\rm Myr}$ and then again by a factor of $\sim 100$ from $t=10\,\to 100\,{\rm Myr}$.
 At young ages ($<20$ Myr) the lowest metallicity populations can produce up-to $10$ times as many LyC photons, though at later times this trend reverses.
 The overall difference in the production of LyC photons as a function of metallicity is summarised in Fig. \ref{fig:LyC_total} where we show the {\em total} number of LyC photons produced by an SSP from $t=0\to 10^{7}\,{\rm yr}$ and $t=0\to 10^{8}\,{\rm yr}$.
 The lowest metallicity modelled ($Z=10^{-5}$) SSP considered produces approximately double the number LyC photons over its lifetime compared to $Z=0.01$.